urakubo/UNI-EM/docs/Workflow1.md

 </p>
 <BR>

 - Click the OK button.
-Dojo files will be generated, then Dojo will be launched (**Fig. 1.3**).
+Dojo files will be generated,
+- Select Dojo →Open Dojo Folder, and select "GT_annotation".
+Dojo will be launched (**Fig. 1.3**).
-- Confirm the usage of Dojo by controlling the Slice bar (**Fig. 1.3a**) and Zoom bar (**Fig. 1.3b**), etc.
+- Check the usage of Dojo by controlling the Slice bar (**Fig. 1.3a**) and Zoom bar (**Fig. 1.3b**), etc.
 - Click the Adjust button whose shape has a fused two area (**Fig. 1.3c**).
 A control panel will appear.
-Keep the number of PaintID as 255, and click the color panel below.
+Keep PaintID as 255, and click the color panel below.
 The circular cursor will appear.
 Its radius can be changed by pressing the [=/-] key.
 Paint mitochondria using this cursor (**Fig. 1.3** red arrow).
 Press Tab key to accept the drawing, or discard it by pressing the Esc key.
 Users can erase mis-painting by dragging the cursor after clicking the eraser icon.
 Press Tab key to accept the erasure, or press Esc key to discard it.
 - Save the mitochondria painting by selecting Dojo →Save Dojo Folder.
-- Export the mitochondria painting by selecting Dojo →Export Segmentation in the dropdown menu.
+- Export the mitochondria painting by selecting Dojo →Export Segmentation.
 In the export dialog, select the file format "PNG, 8bit, Grayscale."
 Users can also input Filename.
 After pressing the OK button, users are requested to specify the saving folder.
 The painting segmentation image will be stored with the filename 0000.png.
 The painting image will be used for ground truth.
-Put this image at "[UNI-EM]/data/DNN_ground_truth".
+Put this image in the folder "GroundTruth".

 <BR>
 <p align="center">